damiant/dust/roadmap.md

 - Group multiple parties into the one card
 - Show RSL events in favorites page
 - Show RSL events in the camp detail page
-- Search should work for titles
-- Search should work for times

 ## Check In